Waste Connections: Base Breakout Points To Higher Prices

 In addition to the sector being quite recession proof, the company has been quite generous in the dividend department.
 The company's annual dividend has grown from $0.075 to $0.72 since it instated the dividend in 2010.
 This represents nearly 1000% growth over less than a decade, and a current yield of just under 1%.
 While the company's dividend yield is not as high as Republic Services (NYSE:RSG) or Waste Management (NYSE:WM), the company has made up for it with its outperformance.

-I employ a trend following approach for my equity accounts, and my trading strategy is very simple.
+I employ a trend-following approach for my equity accounts, and my trading strategy is very simple.
 The system has zero room for subjectivity, and relies purely on price to make decisions.
 When looking for new entries, I want to see a stock make new 3-month highs out of a base, while above its 50-day and 200-day moving averages.
 In addition to this, I want the stock to be in a weekly uptrend.
 The base breakout gives me a way to define my risk, and the base itself helps to shake weak hands out of the stock while it consolidates.
 The idea behind this setup is that the stock is already in a bull market, and is now seeing a resumption of its uptrend.

 (Source: YCharts.com)

-While the decision making for my system is based purely on price and the dominant trend, I prefer to do a very basic fundamental scan.
+While the decision-making for my system is based purely on price and the dominant trend, I prefer to do a very basic fundamental scan.
 I want to look for growth stocks preferably, that have a positive earnings trend and growing revenues.
 Waste Connections fits this bill perfectly, as the company has grown revenues from $1 billion to over $3 billion over the past 8 years.
-On the earnings front the company has also shown strong growth, as it's reported double digit annual diluted EPS growth for the past 5 years.
+On the earnings front, the company has also shown strong growth, as it's reported double-digit annual diluted EPS growth for the past 5 years.

 Due to Waste Connections meeting both my fundamental and technical criteria for new entries, I have added the stock to my US equity portfolio today.
 I am already long the stock from late December on the Canadian market, but am now long on both markets.
 The technical breakout on the US side is a little nicer in my opinion, and I would like a little exposure to the industrials space in my account.
 I am already heavily long technology and miners, and would prefer to add a company with a little less beta to give my portfolio some balance.
 I went long the stock at $80.10 today, with a stop on my position at $71.25 on a closing basis.